MLH/mlh-hackathon-organizer-guide/index.md

 * One volunteer should be in charge of each special area or activity at the hackathon: for example, the hardware room, photo booth, etc.

-* Checking in on hackers: feeding them snacks, making sure their power and WIFI i working, etc.
+* Checking in on hackers: feeding them snacks, making sure their power and WIFI are working, etc.

 Hacking Deadline